-These scallops are seared to tender perfection before being served with a cheesy, cauliflower rice risotto.
+These pan seared scallops are cooked to tender perfection before being served over a cheesy Parmesan cauliflower rice risotto.
 A refreshing citrus vinaigrette is drizzled on top to round out the delicious flavors.
 This recipe follows the specific carbohydrate diet (SCD) and is gluten free, grain free, added sugar free, soy free, and low lactose.

-Hi friends!
-One of my favorite things to do (in terms of food) is to take a meal I enjoyed prior to my illness and turning it into something that fits my dietary needs.
+One of my favorite things to do (in terms of food) is to take a meal I enjoyed prior to my illness and turning it into something that fits my current dietary needs.
 That’s how this dish came about!

 One of my all-time favorite restaurants is Ocean Prime, and they have an incredible sea scallop entree on their menu that comes with a creamy risotto and refreshing vinaigrette.
 My mouth is watering just thinking about it!

 I knew it was a meal I absolutely needed to make at home, and let me tell you…you’re going to be REAL impressed with yourself after whipping this thing up!
 It’s simple enough to make but looks so elegant.

 This is a great meal to serve your family (my kids devoured it) or to have as a little romantic night in with your significant other.

 how to make the parmesan cauliflower rice risotto

 In this recipe, risotto is swapped out for cauliflower rice.
 If you’re a regular on my site then you know that I have a pretty big obsession with cauliflower, I mean, it can transform into almost anything!
 It’s AMAZING!

 If you’ve never heard of cauliflower rice, I’ll give you a super quick explanation on how to make it.

 Cut the florets off a head of cauliflower and place them in a blender or food processor and pulse until they’re the size of rice.
 You could also grate the head of cauliflower on a box grater.